xaxys/bubbler/README.md

 Bubbler's proto powerful, and can be non-byte-aligned, which is useful for IoT devices with limited resources.
 Explained below.

+Also, You may need syntax highlighting for `.bb` files, see [bubbler-vscode](https://github.com/xaxys/bubbler-vscode), or install it from [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=xaxys.Bubbler).

 Warning: Bubbler is still in development and is not ready for production use.

 ## Installation